Best stud finder 2023: Gadgets to ensure you drill in the right places

 READ NEXT: The best wall filler you can buy

-The best stud finders you can buy in 2023
+The best stud finders to buy in 2024

-1. Bosch Professional Stud Finder: Best stud finder
+1. Bosch Professional Stud Finder: Best all-round stud finder

 Bosch’s Professional Stud Finder is far from the cheapest, but if you’re looking for a fully featured unit that you’re going to use frequently, it’s the one to have.
 It also comes with a wrist strap and a drill marker, plus a protective case, even though it has an IP54 dust protection rating.